zawhtetwai/datasciencecoursera/GettingAndCleaningData/CodeBook.md

 <tr>
 </table>

-The tidy data set can be viewed at https://github.com/zawhtetwai/datasciencecoursera/blob/master/GettingAndCleaningData/tidy_data.txt
+The tidy data set can be viewable at https://